 Now that you’ve had a short history lesson, you may be wondering what you can see today on Rome’s Seven Hills.
-Rather than tell you, I thought I would use the power of Google’s Street View to show you.
+Below are descriptions of each of the original seven hills of Rome accompanied by handy Google street view maps.

 The Baths of Caracalla are one of the highlights of the Caelian (pronounced “Chellian”) Hill, which lies south of the Colosseum.
 The Villa Celimontana (Caelian Mountain Villa), is a 16th century villa and gardens that many Romans frequent in warmer weather for its nature and tranquility.
 The villa grounds also serve as the site for an annual jazz festival.
 Nearby are several lesser known but beautiful churches, including Santo Stefano Rotondo, San Gregorio, and Santi Giovanni e Paolo, a popular wedding church.

 The Capitoline Museums and the seat of the Roman government can be found on the Capitoline Hill.
 On the higher ridge of the hill stands the church of Santa Maria in Aracoeli.

 The Esquiline Hill was where Nero built his “Golden House” (Domus Aurea).
 Today, much of the Esquiline is crowded with shops and apartment blocks, especially in the area near the Papal Basilica of Santa Maria Maggiore, which occupies the summit of the Esquiline Hill.
-On the southwestern spur of the Esquiline is the Colle Oppio (the smaller Oppian Hill) where you can admire the Colosseum.
+On the southwestern spur of the Esquilino is the Colle Oppio (the smaller Oppian Hill) from which you can admire the Colosseum.

 The Palatine, where Romulus and Remus were supposedly born, is the original hill of all of Rome’s hills.
 Rome’s main archeological area is here.
 Travel tip: You can visit the Palatine Hill on a combined ticket with the Colosseum and Roman Forum.

 The Quirinal Palace, where the President of Italy resides, is the main landmark of this hill.
 Winding staircases and alleys from the pinnacle lead down to the Trevi Fountain [directions].